 The randy, hugely bearded, Rasputin-looking owner of this stone tavern on the rocks tumbling down to the sea where we are holding the gledi, who has an instant eye for the females of the party, particularly our second koubara, had forgotten the animals for the dinner needed to be dealt with.
 Only remembering once he heard the pandemonium of car horns and shrieks coming over the hills an hour earlier.

 This Rasputin character provides us with great Greek hospitality.
-By a certain point in the evening he is more drunk than any of us and genially indicated his support with a smiling, closed eyed, thumbs-up as the English stepped over him to help themselves to more drinks from his cellar.
+By a certain point in the evening he is more drunk than any of us and genially indicated his support with a smiling, closed-eyed, thumbs-up as the English stepped over him to help themselves to more drinks from his cellar.

-(The final sighting we have of the Greek Rasputin, the next day, was him being chased down the beach by a long-suffering girlfriend, throwing objects at him and furiously cackling “Ha!
+(The final sighting we have of this Greek Rasputin, the next day, was him being chased down the beach by a long-suffering girlfriend, throwing objects at him and furiously cackling “Ha!
 Failed again!
 The koubara wouldn’t sleep with you!
 Malaka!”)

 My mother-in-law has moulded me a special Pythagorean cup for this occasion and presents it to me during a drinking routine where everyone has to dance with their drained glass on their head.

 Invented by Pythagoras of Samos, the cup allows the drinker to fill up with wine to only a certain point.
-If you try to fill more wine it pours out of a hole at the bottom.
+If you try to fill more wine, it pours out of a hole at the bottom.
 Created to ensure workers 2000 years ago stayed sober.
-I’m afraid it’s all rather too late for me.
+I’m afraid it’s all too late for me.

 A small bird that flies in the sun